Jesse-21/Gigiblock-social-hour-web3/README.md

-# Hackathon: Social Hour

-#### Project Description : Web3Fiverr - A web3 freelance marketplace service, That connects talents to open projects or opportunities looking to hire.
-Accelerating the use of decentralized world. - Where value is given back to creator and users to take control and store user information secure, in decentralized mammer use StorageWizard Ipfs-Filecoin & NFT.Storage.
+#### Project Description : NFTask.me - A true web3 freelance marketplace service, That connects talent to open projects or opportunities.
+Where value is given back to creator and users to take control and store user information secure, in decentralized manner use StorageWizard Ipfs-Filecoin & NFT.Storage.

 #### Problems we are Solving
 - High commission charge, long payment process